ibi-group/transit-performance/README.md

 	* To test this application, run the executable file.
 The tables that are part of the ‘gtfs’ schema in the database should be populated with the information from the GTFS files.
 * ‘ConfigUpdate’
 	* This application checks the config file source location and updates the database whenever a change to a config file has been made.
 This application is executed by ‘AppLauncher’
-	* The configuration files should follow the structure outlined in the ‘config\_files\_structure.json’ file (also provided in the [documentation](https://docs.google.com/document/d/19GcQ0UZmstbKBPDDD1G9uBnoqmIkWwvCgqfLaxWxfz8/edit#).
+	* The configuration files should follow the structure outlined in the ‘config\_files\_structure.json’ file (also provided in the [documentation](https://docs.google.com/document/d/19GcQ0UZmstbKBPDDD1G9uBnoqmIkWwvCgqfLaxWxfz8/edit#)).
-).
 	* Place the configuration files in the config file source.
 	* To test this application, run the executable file.
-The database tables beginning with ‘config_’ should be populated with the information from the configuration files.
+The database tables beginning with ‘config’ should be populated with the information from the configuration files.
 * ‘gtfs-realtime-service’
 	* This service checks the GTFS-realtime VehiclePositions.pb source location every 5 seconds (configurable) and updates the database with new actual arrival and departure events.
 This service needs to be installed as a service then set to run continuously.
 	* To test this service, start the service and check that the ‘rt_event’ table in the database is being populated with arrival and departure events.